AIBreeding/DNNGP/README.md

 - [Version 1.0](#) -First version released on August, 20th, 2022

-## 🌟 Installation
+## 🌟 Requirements

-Installation supports Python 3.6.
+DNNGP requires Python 3.6.
 Follow the instructions at https://www.tensorflow.org/install/gpu to set up GPU support for faster model training.
 Once GPU is set up, install with [conda](https://docs.conda.io/projects/conda/en/latest/index.html) by executing these instructions from the root of the checked-out repository: